AliAlkadhim/FSU_HGCAL_DB/README.md

 ------------
-## Update DB to Include Latest Analysis Results (do this second) - Workflow:
+## Update DB to Include Latest Analysis Results (YOU NEED TO BE INSIDE THE `lcd_hgcal_analysisworkflows` DOCKER CONTAINER TO DO THIS TEST) Workflow:
 The automatic updates are meant to be run after the `AnalyseMeasurement` command (e.g. `AnalyseMeasurement_IV 2 N3308_5` where N3308_5 is the sensor ID) but before deleting the output of the analysis result with the command `DeleteAnalysisFiles` (e.g. `DeleteAnalysisFiles_IV N3308_5`).
 After you run `AnalyseMeasurement_IV <Sensor ID>` do the following:

 * Go to /tests/